exasol/transformers-extension/doc/user_guide/user_guide.md

   * `text_data`: The text to be classified.
   * `candidate labels`: Labels where the given text is classified.
 Multiple labels should be comma-separated, e.g., `label1,label2,label3`.

-The inference results are presented with predicted _LABEL_, _SCORE_ and _RANK_ columns, combined with the inputs used when calling this UDF.
+The output presents the input columns passed to the UDF plus additional columns containing the inference results, i.e. the predicted _LABEL_, _SCORE_ and _RANK_.

 In case of any error during model loading or prediction, these new columns are set to `NULL`, and column _ERROR_MESSAGE_ is set to the stacktrace of the error.
 For example: